learn-co-curriculum/dsc-statistical-methods-in-pandas-lab/README.md

 # Your code here
 ```

-Now, let's try getting the value for the 90% quantile.
+Now, let's try getting the value for the 90% quantile for all numerical columns.
 Do this in the cell below.

 ```python